ngangamary078/JavaSparkWeekTwoHeroSquad/README.md

 ## Description

-This project is my week one Java Spark IP about a Hero Squad Game
+This project is my week Two Java Spark IP about a Hero Squad Game

 A Hero Squad game is an interactive game where players have the opportunity to recruit and assemble a team of superheroes to combat various challenges and enemies.
 The game revolves around the concept of creating a well-balanced team of superheroes, each with unique abilities and weaknesses, to overcome obstacles and accomplish missions.